lsoaresesilva/asynctasktest/readme.md

 # Summary

-AsyncTaskTest is a library to easier the process of testing AsyncTask classes.
+AsyncTaskTest is a library to easier the process of testing Android AsyncTask classes.
 There are multiple ways to test AsyncTask, but most of them are complex or relies on changing class structure.

-AsyncTaskTest was made to be easy to use without any modification on your class, you just use it on your jUnit tests.
+With AsyncTaskTest you just use its methods on your jUnit tests.

 # Installation

-I'm working to put it on gradle, until, just copy the files AsyncTaskTest and AsyncTest to your project.
+I'm working to put it on Gradle, until, just copy the files AsyncTaskTest and AsyncTest to your project.

 # Usage